cap-js/docs/node.js/best-practices.md

 Creating a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is a major building block in securing your web application.

-[`helmet`](https://www.npmjs.com/package/helmet) provides a default policy out-of-the-box that you can also customize as follows:
+[`helmet`](https://www.npmjs.com/package/helmet) provides a default policy out of the box that you can also customize as follows:

 ```js
 cds.on('bootstrap', app => {